 ‘The Pool Cleaner’ may not be the most imaginative of all names but this is still the best overall suction-side cleaner for in ground concrete pools.
 You should be able to find it for just under $400 with free shipping on Amazon.
 Btw, did you know Poolvergnuegen is German for Pool Pleasure?

 Cleaning 5/5: Where it goes there it cleans.
 Large leaves or fine sand.
 It could easily win the “Best side-suction pool cleaner for leaves” award because it can cope even with palm fronds without clogging up.
+It’s suitable for all pool surfaces.
+Users have been very happy using the Pool Cleaner in their pebble tec pool.

 - Reliability and Lifespan 5/5: Clean straightforward engineering keep this guy running and running for years.
 If we could we’d give it 6/5.
 The gears inside are very durable and it keeps moving like a tank over uneven surfaces.
 Thanks to its big wheels it doesn’t get stuck on usual trappings like main drains.
 Parts that might need replacing due to normal wear and tear like the wheel treads are easily available.
 Warranty is a respectable 2 years.